khanadm/basic_nginx_deployment-/README.md

+   - For this, navigate to document root ```sh
+   - cd /var/www/html
-   - For this, navigate to document root ```cd /var/www/html``` and create an index.html page using vim or nano.
+   - ``` and create an index.html page using vim or nano.

    - For exit press Esc then press this : wq to exit.